nielsenjared/nielsenjared.github.io/content/blog/convert-decimal-hexadecimal-base/index.md

 ![](./jarednielsen-@TODO.png)

-@TODO introduction
-In this tutorial, you will learn how to convert a decmial to a base using a Stack data structure with examples in JavaScript.
+You don't need to be a math whiz to be a good programmer.
+But there are a handful of mathematical concepts to learn to help you understand how computers work and set yourself up for success in interviews.
+In this tutorial, you will learn how to convert a decmial to any base using a Stack data structure with examples in JavaScript.

 ## Reflection Practice